 I know I was a bit harsh earlier in the article about some CSR messages.
-Employees put effort into baking cakes, organising events and sacrifice their personal time to help others.
+Employees put effort into baking cakes, organizing events, and sacrifice their personal time to help others.
 So why not let your employees tell the stories?

-Information is everywhere, easily found and easily shared.
-The most engaging type of content is personal stories from real people, so empower your employees to share their stories and you will have found a new channel of promoting your employer brand.
+Information is everywhere, easily found, and easily shared.
+The most engaging type of content is personal stories from real people, so empower your employees to share their stories and you will have found a new channel for promoting your employer brand.
 Moreover, you will have found the channel with the most integrity.

 Some are scared about empowering their employees to share content.
 What will they say?
 What if they say XYZ?
 Will it be picked up by the media?

 Instead of worrying about these questions, ask yourself: Are these worries justified?
-If they are, how do I drive change in my organisation so that my employees have positive stories to share?
+If they are, how do I drive change in my organization so that my employees have positive stories to share?

 In fact, by hiding these stories and only using your ultra-positive corporate messaging, you might be misleading your audience.
 How would you feel if you had been misled when joining a business?

 So, there it is.
 Will you decide to pay lip service to your employer branding and recruitment marketing messages?
 Or will you take the time to find your voice as a leader and company?
 Whatever you do, make sure you tell the truth and it can stand the test of troubling times.
 You only have one chance to be trusted.